-The reason for this is that the PSUs aren’t expensive and there is plenty of variety so people approach this subject with an air of nonchalance where they believe that getting a 500-600W unit will be enough and they don’t give it too much thought.
+The reason why PSUs are overlooked is that they aren’t expensive and there is a variety of them, so people approach this subject with an air of nonchalance.
+Many believe that getting a 500-600W unit will be enough and they don’t give it too much thought.

-The issue here is much deeper than that and getting the proper PSU should be looked in the same way as getting the right GPU or CPU for your computer.
-Just like with those, there are tiers that relate to both price points, but more importantly quality and capability are what you should look for.
+The issue here is much deeper than that and getting the proper PSU for your computer should be considered as important a choice as getting the right GPU or CPU.
+Just like with those, there are tiers that relate to both price points, but quality and capability are what you should look for.

-In the old days (well, maybe ten or fifteen years ago), it was up to the would-be PC builder to manually calculate how much power their new gaming rig is going to need.
+In the old days (well, maybe ten or fifteen years ago), it was up to the would-be PC builder to manually calculate how much power their new gaming rig would need.
 You would have to sum up the usage of the graphics card and the processor and RAM and fans… It was a tedious job.

 Luckily, some really smart people came up with a cool solution – a power supply calculator.
-At this point in time, we can simply enter the models of each component we plan to have inside our computer and we get an exact figure of how much is our power requirement.
+Nowadays, we can simply enter the models of each component we plan to have inside our computer to get an exact figure of how much power it requires.

-There are a few more key things to factor in that these calculators might not always be precise for, but then again, it’s not their job to do this.
+There are a few other key domains in which these calculators don’t offer precision, but then again, it’s not their job to do this.

 However, the room for the PSU is only one part of the equation.
-You have to be aware that the PSU does generate a lot of heat and with other hot components inside the case, the airflow is an important thing to consider.
+You have to be aware that the PSU does generate a lot of heat.
+Adding to all other hot components inside the case, airflow is an important thing to consider.

 Let’s see what are some of the best power calculators out there.